Clematis vitalba: As an invasive species

 Due to its disseminators reproductive system, vitality, and climbing behavior, Clematis vitalba is an invasive plant in many places.
 The species is capable of rapid growth, climbing several times faster than English ivy, and each plant may produce in excess of 100,000 seeds.
 The plant may also spread through stem and root fragmentation.

 New Zealand

 In New Zealand it is declared an "unwanted organism" and is listed in the National Pest Plant Accord.
 It cannot be sold, propagated or distributed.
-It is a potential threat to native plants since it grows vigorously and forms a canopy which smothers all other plants and has no natural controlling organisms in New Zealand.
-New Zealand native species of Clematis have smooth stems and can easily be differentiated from C. vitalba by touch.
+It is a potential threat to native plants since it grows vigorously and forms a canopy which smothers other plants and has no natural controlling organisms in New Zealand.
+Species of Clematis native to New Zealand have smooth stems and can easily be differentiated from C. vitalba by touch.

 North America

 In North America, old man's beard is considered an invasive species.
 It is found in Washington, Oregon, California, and British Columbia.
 The species is also found in the eastern United States.
 The species was introduced as an ornamental plant in the Pacific Northwest sometime between 1950 and 1970.